 Pixel 4 review: Software and special features

-Like you'd expect from a Google phone, the Pixel 4 launches with Android 10 and will be supported with updates until 2022.
+Like you'd expect from a Google phone, the Pixel 4 launched with Android 10, was the first phone to get Android 11 and will be supported with updates until 2022.
 Three years of major version upgrades is more than the two that most flagship phones get, and because they're coming directly from Google, you won't have to wait six months before Android's newest features trickle down to your device.

-That last point is critical, because the Pixel 4 marks Live Caption's debut.
+With Android 10, however, the Pixel 4 marked Live Caption's debut.
 The feature is like omnipresent subtitles across your phone.
 No matter what's on screen or what app you're using, if there's speech, Live Caption will spell it out, on the fly.
 There's a short delay between the audio and the caption, because the Pixel 4's Neural Core is transcribing what it hears in real time.
 It even modifies earlier words and punctuation based on contextual cues that become evident later.

 Live Caption is a powerful tool that leverages the Pixel 4's artificial intelligence in a useful way.
 But it does expend a lot of battery power, as Google points out the moment you switch on the feature (which, conveniently enough, you can do right from the volume slider).
 So you won't want to leave Live Caption on indefinitely.